-Our existing credit agreements impose operating and financial restrictions on us.
+Our existing credit agreement imposes operating and financial restrictions on us.

-The Credit Agreement contains covenants that limit our ability and the ability of our certain subsidiaries to:
+The Credit Agreement imposes various operating and financial restrictions on us, including covenants that limit our ability and the ability of certain subsidiaries to:

-- Incur additional debt; - Create liens on certain assets to secure debt; - Consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; - Make certain investments or acquisitions or dispositions of assets; - Enter into certain sale and leaseback transactions:
+- Incur additional debt; - Create liens on certain assets to secure debt; - Consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; - Make certain investments or acquisitions or dispositions of assets; - Enter into certain sale and leaseback transactions; - Enter into certain swap agreements; - Pay dividends on or make other distributions in respect of our capital stock or make other restricted payments;

-- Enter into certain swap agreements; - Pay dividends on or make other distributions in respect of our capital stock or make other restricted payments; - Enter into certain transactions with affiliates; and - Make certain material amendments to any subordinated debt agreement or our certificate of incorporation or bylaws.
+- Enter into certain transactions with affiliates; and - Make certain material amendments to any subordinated debt agreement or our certificate of incorporation or bylaws.